-Conventional angiography, however, has the advantage of simultaneous intervention options, such as the stent angioplasty, and is still the gold standard in terms of accuracy of vascular imaging.
+Conventional angiography, however, has the advantage of simultaneous intervention options, such as stent angioplasty, and is still the gold standard in terms of accuracy of vascular imaging.

-In the course, an increased amount of LDL cholesterol is deposited and macrophages appear and release fat.
+Subsequently, an increased amount of LDL cholesterol is deposited and macrophages appear and release fat.
 This causes an accumulation of lipids and cellular debris in the intima.
 Different cells of the vessel walls release mediators, so that muscle cells from the tunica media migrate into the intima.

-The fatty core is surrounded by connective tissue and is not accessible from the outside, so that the stored LDL cholesterol cannot be degraded.
+The fatty core is surrounded by connective tissue and is not accessible from the outside so that the stored LDL cholesterol cannot be degraded.
 These plaques may contain newly formed vessels that originate from the vasa vasorum and can cause bleeding into the plaque.

 Another consequence of atherosclerosis is the formation of aneurysms on the basis of changed atherosclerotic vascular tissue.
-Due to prolonged restructuring processes, the supply of the tunica media may be damaged, so that the tissue atrophies and the stability of the vessel walls decreases.
+Due to the prolonged restructuring processes, the supply of the tunica media may be damaged, so that the tissue atrophies and the stability of the vessel walls decreases.

 Vascular diseases similar to atherosclerosis